rafalp/discord-notifications/README.md

-# Discord Notifications
+# Discord Webhook

 A Misago plugin that calls a Discord webhook whenever a new thread or reply is posted on your forum.

-Only threads and posts visible to guests trigger notifications.
+Only threads and posts visible to guests trigger webhook.

 ## Installation